 Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Analyze and Interpret Data: Analyze and interpret data to determine similarities and differences in findings.
 Tectonic processes continually generate new ocean sea floor at ridges and destroy old sea floor at trenches.
 Maps of ancient land and water patterns, based on investigations of rocks and fossils, make clear how Earth's plates have moved great distances, collided, and spread apart.
-Patterns: • Patterns in rate of change and other numerical relationships can provide information about natural and human-designed systems.
+Patterns: Patterns in rate of change and other numerical relationships can provide information about natural and human-designed systems.

-6.ESS2.4 Develop a model to describe the cycling of water through Earth's systems driven by energy from the sun and the force of gravity.
+Earth's Systems (ESS2) 6.ESS2.4 Develop a model to describe the 6.ESS2.4 Develop a model to describe the cycling of water through Earth's systems driven by energy from the sun and the force of gravity.
 Clarification Statement: Emphasis is on the ways water changes its state as it moves through the multiple pathways of the hydrologic cycle.
 Examples of models can be conceptual or physical.
 Assessment Boundary: A quantitative understanding of the latent heats of vaporization and fusion is not assessed.

-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Developing and Using Models: Develop a model to describe unobservable mechanisms.
+Science and Engineering Practice Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Developing and Using Models: Develop a model to describe unobservable mechanisms.
 Water continually cycles among land, ocean, and atmosphere via transpiration, evaporation, condensation, and crystallization, and precipitation, as well as downhill flows on land.
 Global movements of water and its changes in form are propelled by sunlight and gravity.
 Energy and Matter: Within a natural or designed system, the transfer of energy drives the motion and/or cycling of matter.

-6.ESS2.5 Collect data to provide evidence for how the motions and complex interactions of air masses result in changes in weather conditions.
+6.ESS2.5 Collect data to provide evidenc e for how the motions and complex interactions of air masses result in changes in weather conditions.
 Clarification Statement: Emphasis is on how air masses flow from regions of high pressure to low pressure, causing weather (defined by temperature, pressure, humidity, precipitation, and wind) at a fixed location to change over time, and how sudden changes in weather can result when different air masses interact.
 Emphasis is on how weather can be predicted within probabilistic ranges.
 Examples of data can be provided to students (such as weather maps, diagrams, and visualizations) or obtained through laboratory experiments (such as with condensation).
 Assessment Boundary: Assessment does not include recalling the names of cloud types or weather symbols used on weather maps or the reported diagrams from weather stations.

-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Planning and Carrying Out • Weather and climate are influenced by interactions involving sunlight, Cause and Effect: Investigations: the ocean, the atmosphere, ice, landforms, and living things.
-Cause and effect Collect data to serve as the basis for evidence to answer scientific questions or test design solutions under a range of conditions.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Planning and Carrying Out Investigations: Collect data to serve as the basis for evidence to answer scientific questions or test design solutions under a range of conditions.
+Weather and climate are influenced by interactions involving sunlight, the ocean, the atmosphere, ice, landforms, and living things.
 These interactions vary with latitude, altitude, and local and regional geography, all of which can affect oceanic and atmospheric flow patterns.
-Because these patterns are so complex, weather can be predicted only probabilistically. relationships may be used to predict phenomena in natural or designed systems.
+Because these patterns are so complex, weather can be predicted only probabilistically.
+Cause and Effect: Cause and effect relationships may be used to predict phenomena in natural or designed systems.